 Educational estimate only — not a quote, offer, PMI figure, or commitment to lend.
 Approval depends on credit, income, property, and underwriting.

-How your credit score affects PMI
+How does your credit score affect PMI?

 The good news is PMI isn't forever.
 It's removable as you pay down the loan, and it cancels automatically once your balance reaches 78% of the original value under the federal Homeowners Protection Act — you can also request cancellation at 80%.
 That's a real difference from an FHA loan, where mortgage insurance often lasts the life of the loan.
-For the full breakdown, see our guide to PMI in Las Vegas, Nevada, and if you're weighing how much cash to bring, our conventional down payment guide for 2026.

 A chart shows tiers; a pre-approval shows your number.
 We'll review your credit, income, and down payment and map the conventional program that fits — and, if you're near a tier line, whether a small move is worth making first.
 Soft credit check to start — no impact to your score.
 All loans are subject to credit, income, property, and underwriting approval.